 Escape vs Noname Security (recently acquired by Akamai)

 Noname (recently acquired by Akamai) has been a major player in the API security market for the past couple of years.
-However, many security professionals have voiced their frustrations with the tool.
-This disappointing experience has led them to question whether any current API security solution can meet their needs.
+However, security professionals have voiced their frustrations with the solution for several reasons:

 When it comes to API discovery and security, choosing the right tool can significantly impact your organization's ability to protect its sensitive data.